Let 'Em Burn

 Let 'Em Burn is the third studio album by New Orleans rap group the Hot Boys, released March 25, 2003, on Cash Money Records.
-The album was originally recorded from 1998 to 2000, but was not released until three years later due to Juvenile, B.G. and Turk leaving Cash Money Records.
+The album was originally recorded from 1998 to 2000, but was not released until three years later when Juvenile, B.G. and Turk left Cash Money Records.
 All the production on the album is done by former Cash Money Records producer Mannie Fresh.
-Let 'Em Burn debuted at #14 on the Billboard 200, selling 64,000 copies in its first week.
-Planning for the album dates back to 1999 as promotional advertising were shown in the booklet for Lil Wayne's Tha Block Is Hot.
+Let 'Em Burn debuted at number 14 on the Billboard 200, selling 64,000 copies in its first week.